What’s a Good Fitbit Stress Management Score? How to Know

 woman in pink jacket looking at her watch

-Stress Awareness Month is all about improving understanding of the causes and symptoms of stress.
-It also encourages us to focus on prioritizing stress relief and mitigation as part of a healthy lifestyle that includes generous levels of mental self-care.
+Stress awareness is all about understanding the causes and symptoms of stress.
+It guides us to prioritize stress relief.
+We should focus on mitigation as part of a healthy lifestyle.
+This includes generous levels of mental self-care.
 Many of us rely on our Fitbits to track many of our personal health metrics.
-Today, we discuss what makes for a good Fitbit stress management score, and how to reduce stress and improve your score.
+Today, we discuss what makes for a good Fitbit stress management score.
+We also explore how to reduce stress, and how to improve your score.

 Stress is a common problem that many of us experience often.
 It can negatively impact our mental and physical health, and it can even affect our productivity and quality of life.